tylerlittlefield/tylurp/content/post/2018-04-28-harvest-data-from-the-web.markdown

 tags: []
 ---

+# Intro

 There's a cool package called [`rvest`](https://github.com/hadley/rvest) which makes scraping data from the web pretty easy.
 This package is designed to work with [`magrittr`](https://github.com/tidyverse/magrittr) so users get the benefits that come along with the `%>%` operator.

-For example, we could read population data from a wikipedia page:
+Let's start with an example of how someone can extract a table of data from wikipedia.

+## Sleepy Hollow, NY

+We start with a URL, do a bunch of stuff, and ultimately extract a clean data frame.
+In this example the URL points to a wikipedia page about Sleepy Hollow, New York:

 ```r